 In the following, the death rate m{xti} will be assumed to follow a parametric model and we use maximum likelihood estimation to estimate its unknown parameters.
 It is well-known that identifiability problems exist in all of the specific models for m{xti} which we consider in our study.
 We, therefore, impose constraints on the parameters to obtain unique parameter estimates.
-As this is a common topic in the literature on stochastic mortality models we do not provide details on the constraints.
-Instead, we refer the reader to the relevant literature, in particular, the references given in Table 2 where the specific models are introduced.
+As this is a common topic in the literature on stochastic mortality models we do not explain our choice of constraints in detail.
+However, to help readers to replicate our empirical results we have listed the constraints used in this study in Table 8 in the appendix.
+For further details we refer the reader to the relevant literature, in particular, the references given in Table 2 where the specific models are introduced.